juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 CalculatePrice(2.1); // outputs 600

 ```
-Because this is a very small data set we can try with different values and come up with a acceptable solution, for example lets say that **cpuSpeedFactor = 200**
+Because this is a very small data set we can try with different values and come up with an acceptable solution, for example, lets say that **cpuSpeedFactor = 200**

 {% raw %}
   $$5.2*200=1040 \text{ expected 3000}\\ 4.4*200=800 \text{ expected 2700}\\ 3.4*200=680 \text{ expected 2500}\\ 2.1*200=420 \text{ expected 600}$$
 {% endraw %}

-Lets calculate the total offset of our estimated values vs the values from the data set (the real values)
+Let's calculate the total offset of our estimated values vs the values from the data set (the real values)

 {% raw %}
   $$\lvert(3000-1040)\rvert+\lvert(2700-800)\rvert+\lvert(2500-680)\rvert+\lvert(600-420)\rvert=6100$$
 {% endraw %}

-Our function predictions have an offset of 6100 usd dollars testing with our data set.
+Our function predictions have an offset of 6100 USD dollars testing with our data set.

 Now lets try another value for cpuSpeedFactor for example **cpuSpeedFactor = 600**